stt-datacore/website/static/crew/barclay_hologram_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 9
-events: 10
+events: 14
 in_portal: true
 published: true
 ---

 Holo-barc lives in the ugly middle ground between inconsistent events and stats not suitable for daily use.
-His collection spot comprises the bulk of his value and you're waiting for either Barclay or Hologram trait events to squeeze some value out of two usable-when-bonus bases.
+His collection spot comprises the bulk of his value and you’re waiting for either Barclay or Hologram trait events to squeeze some value out of two usable-when-bonus bases.